-The improvements are seen immediately, but the benefits last approximately 6-9 months, but may still be effective for 12-18 months.
+The improvements are seen immediately, but the benefits last approximately 12-18 months, but may still be effective for 24 months after injection.

 Non-surgical treatment has minimal risk.
 There is a small theoretical risk of an allergic reaction to the hyaluronic acid, if a person has not had these injections before.
 The injection sites occasionally bruise and can swell.
 Infection is also a theoretical risk, as with any ‘implant’ based technique, even if the implant is an injection of a product.
 The body, with time, can produce foreign reactions or granulomas (a collection of immune cells) in response to the products.
 Occasionally these need to be removed due to lumpiness or discomfort.